Woodland Craft Courses with Ruby Taylor

 About Native Hands*

-Inspired and informed by traditional wisdom and knowledge in ways of interacting with the natural world and with natural materials, we harvest what we need with respect and sensitivity.
+Inspired and informed by traditional wisdom in ways of interacting with the living world, we harvest what we need with respect and sensitivity.

 Just fabulous.
 Fun, creative, incredibly informative (Ruby’s hugely inspiring teaching) and in a place of such simple beauty.
 Way beyond all hopes, an experience I’ll never forget – shared with lovely people.
 RJ, Brighton